Hormone Test for Women

 What do we test for?

-159,00 Free Shipping
+€159,00 Free Shipping

 What is a Hormone Test for Women?

-This blood test measures the level of testosterone, thyroid stimulating hormone (TSH), luteinizing hormone (LH), follicle stimulating hormone (FSH), estradiol, and prolactin in your blood.
+This hormone test measures the level of testosterone, thyroid stimulating hormone (TSH), luteinizing hormone (LH), follicle stimulating hormone (FSH), estradiol, and prolactin in your blood.
 These hormones play an important role in ovulation, menstruation, and the production of other hormones.
 An imbalance in female hormones can impact your fertility or cause unpleasant symptoms such as irregular periods, excessive hair growth, or weight gain.
 The test requires a finger prick blood sample that you can easily take from home.
 Your sample will then be examined by a certified laboratory and you will receive the results within a matter of days.
 It couldn’t be easier!

 You’d like to better understand your symptoms